a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/GameObjectSubSections/game-object-with-animations.md

 ```
 {% endraw %}

 That's it!
 A `Frame` array is used, and multiple `FrameBuilders` are then used to build each `Frame`.
-Notice the `delay`
+Notice there is an additional `delay` parameter added
-for each `Frame` is set to 200 -- this means that if "WALK_RIGHT" is the current animation, every 200 milliseconds the game will change the current frame
+for each `Frame`, which here are set to 200 -- this means that if "WALK_RIGHT" is the current animation, every 200 milliseconds the game will change the current frame
 to the next frame in the array.
 Once the last frame is reached and completed, it will wrap back around to the first.
 The result in game
 would look like this:

 ![cat-walking.gif](../../../assets/images/cat-walking-right.gif)

 Any number of `Frames` can be added to an animation, and any number of animations can be added to a `GameObject`.
+The delay value can be different for each frame if needed.

 Also, putting a delay value of `-1` will prevent a frame from transitioning to the next frame, so this can be useful to place in the
-last frame of an animation to prevent the animation from wrapping around.
+last frame of an animation to prevent the animation from looping.

 ## Changing a Game Object's current animation while the game is running